Watch a short video on this text from the Books That Made Us series, available via ABC Education!

 Plot

-• Family saga/epic genre study: While the timescale of Cloudstreet might not qualify it conventionally as epic in the traditional sense of the genre, Winton’s novel works within this genre.
-The points below will direct a study of this novel in relation to the genre.
+While the timescale of Cloudstreet may not qualify it as ‘epic’ in the conventional sense, Winton’s novel still works within this genre.
+The following suggestions will help guide your study of Cloudstreet in relation to genre:

-• Consider the essential elements of this genre and discuss the ways that the novel operates within it, providing textual evidence of where it is functioning within the expectations of the genre and where it might subvert or even parody the epic.
+• Consider the essential elements of the epic genre.
+Discuss the ways that Cloudstreet operates within it, providing textual evidence of where it functions within the expectations of the genre and where it might subvert or even parody the epic.

-• Timeline activity: In many ways the chronology of the overall plot is less important than the individual and personal histories of each character that unfold within Cloudstreet (the house).
-Students should take each of the pivotal characters of the novel (Oriel, Lester, Quick, Fish, Sam, Dolly and Rose) and create individual timelines for the 20 year period (this might be done by dividing a class into groups for each of the characters).
-These timelines should all use the same scale so that they can be placed alongside each other, as well as the timeline of the historical context created earlier.
-As a class discuss the way that the individuals’ stories are intertwined and interconnected.
-A timeline of the house might also be made as a way of connecting all of these ‘characters’ of the novel.
+In some ways, the chronology of the overall plot is less important than the individual and personal stories of the people within Cloudstreet (the house).
+Have students take the pivotal characters (Oriel, Lester, Quick, Fish, Sam, Dolly and Rose) and create individual timelines for the 20-year period over which the novel unfolds (this might be done by dividing the class into groups: one for each character).
+These timelines should use the same scale so they can be placed alongside each other AND the historical context timeline created earlier (Introductory Activities).
+As a class, discuss how the individual stories are intertwined and interconnected.
+You may also wish to create a timeline of the house as a way of connecting all these characters.

 Character

-Close analysis of characters: Adding to the timeline created above, each character’s story can be explored further by locating important moments in the text where ideas about the characters are revealed.
-These moments can be placed on the timeline by providing page references or quotations.
-In addition students should create a table for each character where these textual examples are analysed.
+Adding to the timelines created above, each character can be explored further by locating important moments in the text where ideas about them are revealed.
+These moments can be placed on the timelines with page references or quotations.
+In addition, students can create a table for each character to analyse these textual examples.
 Below is an example of how this might be done.

 Quote/reference Ideas revealed Construction/devices used and their effect Connection to themes/ideas

-Other characters: Aside from the members of the Lamb and Pickles families, there are other characters that have significant, if minor, roles in the novel.
+Aside from the members of the Lamb and Pickles families, other characters have significant (if smaller) roles in the novel:

-• As a class consider the function of the house and the river as characters in this novel.
-Both of these figures are more than symbols in the novel, they function in the same way as a character.
-They live and breath, as well as affect the human characters and the plot of the novel.
+• As a class, consider the function of the house and the river as characters in the novel.
+Both are more than symbols; they function in the same way as characters.
+They live and breathe, affecting the human characters and the plot of the novel.

-• There are also ghostly characters that have an important place in the reader’s experience of the novel, such as the ‘old woman’, the ‘poisoned Aboriginal girl’ and the figure of the Aboriginal man that Quick continues to meet.
-Direct students to consider the impact of each of these figures and, as a class, discuss the importance of having these mystical influences in the novel.
+• There are also ghostly characters that have an important place in the reader’s experience of the novel, such as the old woman who ran the Aboriginal mission; the young girl who poisoned herself; and the figure of the Aboriginal man that Quick continues to meet.
+Direct students to consider the impact of these figures and, as a class, discuss the importance of these mystical influences in the novel.

 Themes

-Student scaffold: As themes develop throughout a novel it is important that students can trace this development through the organised collection of information.
-There are a number of significant themes in the novel, some of which will be highlighted through the close reading practices of teachers and readers.
-Some themes that could be explored are: spirituality, life, family, loss, the ‘ordinary’, return, community, fate, love and identity, but this is not a finite list.
-Below is a table that students might use to trace each theme they identify.
+As themes develop throughout a novel, it is important that students trace this development through organised information collection.
+There are several significant themes in Cloudstreet, some of which will be highlighted through close reading practices.
+Some themes that could be explored (but by no means the only ones) are:

-Draft statements of the theme as you go along Describe the moment in the text when you realised this Specific example from the text that supports it What reaction do you have to this idea you feel the text is communicating?
+Draft statements about the theme as you read Describe the moment in the text when you realised this Specific example from the text that supports this What reaction do you have to the idea you feel the text is communicating?
 Do you accept this idea or challenge it?

-Using one of the following sections from the novel, students will explain how it embodies the one or more of the main ideas of the novel.
+Have students explain how ONE of the following sections embodies one or more of the main ideas of Cloudstreet:

-Teachers might wish to add other sections of the novel to this list.
+You might like to add other sections of the novel to this list.

 The writer’s craft

-Winton’s writing style is considered distinctive and Cloudstreet gained much attention and praise as an Australian novel at the time of its publication.
-Both Winton’s reputation and the response to the novel can mainly be attributed to the style of the writing and the way that traditional constructions of literary form are blended for particular affect.
+Winton has a distinctive writing style, and Cloudstreet gained much attention and praise at the time of its publication.
+Both Winton’s reputation and the response to his novel can largely be attributed to the style of his writing, as well as the way he blends traditional constructions of literary form for particular effect.

 Structure

-As described earlier in this resource, the structure of Cloudstreet is circular.
-It ends at the point at which it began.
-Ask students to cite examples of this narrative structure from their own reading and viewing and consider the effect that the choice often has on the audience.
+As described earlier in this resource (Outline of Key Elements of the Text > Plot > Circular Narrative), Cloudstreet has a circular structure: it ends at the point at which it began.
+Ask students to cite examples of this narrative structure from their own reading and viewing, and consider the effect that this choice often has on the audience.

-• Writing exercise: Students should experiment with this device by creating a small autobiographical passage.
-It might be a moment of reflection where the narrator goes back to explain the story so that the location and future actions will make sense or have significance.
-It might be a moment of revelation that has only been achieved by piecing together information from the past.
-This passage should be no more than a page.
+Have students experiment with this device by writing a small autobiographical passage (no more than a page) that ends where it began.
+It might be a moment of reflection where the narrator goes back to explain the story so that the location and future actions make sense or have significance; or it might be a moment of revelation that has only been achieved by piecing together information from the past.

 Approach to characterisation

-As has also been explained earlier in this resource, the personal histories of the characters of Cloudstreet are the entire narrative.
-It is their stories and the way they connect that creates this larger story of two families in post-war Perth.
-Aside from their chronological journey, it is their individual construction which enables Winton to breath life into each individual.
-It is not just what they represent that endears them to the reader, it is how they are portrayed.
+As has also been explained (Outline of Key Elements of the Text > Plot > Family Saga/Epic Genre), the personal histories of Cloudstreet’s characters are the entire narrative.
+It is their stories and the way they connect that create the larger story of two families in post-war Perth.
+Aside from their chronological journey, it is their individual construction that enables Winton to breathe life into each character.
+It is not just what they represent that endears them to the reader; it is how they are portrayed.

-• Class activity: Below is a list of helpful sections to analyse for each of the major characters within Cloudstreet.
-The scenes have been chosen as moments of illumination about the character and because they also have significance to the development of the main themes of the novel.
-After considering each scene, or similar scenes of their own choosing, students should be asked to write a paragraph synthesising the way that character construction assists a reader’s understanding of a novel’s ideas.
+Below is a list of useful sections to analyse for each of the major characters in Cloudstreet.
+The scenes have been chosen as moments of illumination about the character, and because of their significance in developing the main themes of the novel.
+After considering each scene (or similar scenes of their own choosing), ask students to write a paragraph that synthesises the way character construction assists a reader’s understanding of a novel’s ideas.

 Use of parallels and contrasts

-• Class discussion: Consider the function of placing the Lambs and the Pickles side by side throughout Cloudstreet.
-Here are some helpful questions for teachers to guide the discussion:
+Consider the function of placing the Lamb and Pickles families side by side throughout Cloudstreet.
+Here are some helpful questions to guide the discussion:

 • What does this do to the narrative as it unfolds?

-• What moments in the text give us clues as to the significance of this as contrast as a device?
+• What moments in the text give us clues about the significance of this contrast as a device?

 • Why is the empty room with the piano known as ‘no man’s land’ and why must it be there?